William Andrews Clark Memorial Library

-The William Andrews Clark Memorial Library (Clark Library), an affiliated library of the University of California, Los Angeles, holds rare books and manuscripts with particular strengths in English literature and history (1641–1800), Oscar Wilde and the fin de siècle, and fine press printing.
+The William Andrews Clark Memorial Library (Clark Library), is a library affiliated with the University of California, Los Angeles.
+It holds books and manuscripts with particularly many regarding English literature and history from the 17th-19th century, Oscar Wilde and the fin de siècle, and fine press printing.
 It is located about 10 mi southeast from UCLA, in the West Adams district of Los Angeles, and 2 mi west of the University of Southern California.
 It is administered by UCLA's Center for Seventeenth- and Eighteenth-Century Studies, which offers several long- and short-term fellowships for graduate and postdoctoral scholars to use the Library's collections.
-However, any reader with an interest in the collection is welcome to study.
+However, any reader with an interest in the collection is able to study.

 History

-The library and its collections were built by William Andrews Clark, Jr., and named after his father, U.S. Senator William Andrews Clark, Sr. who gained his fortune by copper mining.
+Located in the West Adams district, the library and its collections were built by William Andrews Clark, Jr., and named after his father, U.S. Senator William Andrews Clark, Sr. who gained his fortune by copper mining.
 The library was designed by architect Robert D. Farquhar.
 The land on which the library stands was previously the house of Clark Jr..
 The house was demolished in the 1870’s and the library was constructed from 1924 to 1926 on the same property.

 Clark Jr. was a book collector and a philanthropist.
 After the library’s construction Clark Jr. announced his intent to donate the collection (then around 13,000 books), the buildings and the square-block property to the Southern Branch of the University of California.
 An endowment of $1.5 million was also transferred to the Southern Branch of the University of California upon his death in 1934.
 It is still one of the most generous donations in the university’s history.